 At its inception, GEICO (the Government Employees Insurance Company) offered insurance only to government employees.
 Of course, GEICO insurance is now available to everyone and it is one of few insurers that cover vacation rentals under its umbrella policy.
 GEICO is a subsidiary company of Berkshire Hathaway and has an “A++” Superior financial strength rating from A.M.
 Best.
 The company offers an additional $1 million in umbrella coverage to policyholders who have underlying auto or homeowners policies.
 For owners of vacation rentals, the policy covers liability claims resulting from personal injury and incidents involving a tenant (say if a tenant's dog bit someone).

-The 6 Best Umbrella Insurances to Buy in 2019
+The 6 Best Umbrella Insurance Options of 2019

 Protect yourself and your business with an extra liability policy